sunny-bhakta/Ecommerce-MonoRepo-Microservice/docs/catalog.md

 - Products can define `options` (array of `{ name, values[] }`).
 Variant attributes must use only these option names and allowed values.
 - Variant option combinations are validated for uniqueness per product.
 - Set `CATALOG_USE_VARIANT_COLLECTION=true` to store variants in a dedicated `variants` collection (prefer for products with many variants).
 Default keeps variants embedded on the product document.
+- Updating a product via `PATCH /products/:id` can also replace option definitions; existing variants are normalized against the new definitions and validation will fail if the new options invalidate current variants.